 Exercise may benefit mental health, but it simply does not mean that elite or professional athletes don’t face mental health challenges.
 Although there are many risks for an elite athlete, mental health crisis mitigation remains at the top since it affects the livelihood or career of such individuals.

 Whether they’re professionals or young students, Athletes are under constant pressure to perform well in the game.
 Coaches, colleagues, and even the general public expect their favorite athletes or sports teams to serve in the game and win for them.
 Young student-athletes also have to constantly juggle their time between maintaining their studies and playing games, leading to youth mental health concerns.

 According to recent reports, one-third of college students face depression, anxiety, or other mental illnesses.
 Among these individuals, only 30% of them actively seek help to improve their mental health conditions.
 However, that percentage falls to only 10% among college athletes.
 35% of professional athletes face mental health crises in stress, eating disorders, anxiety, and more.

 Although eating disorders and addictions fall under the category of mental disorders, according to mental health professionals, anxiety and nervous disorders are the most common mental health conditions among elite athletes.

 Recent studies show that anxiety disorders can start unexpectedly, regardless of family history or prior medical history.
-Although anxiety is something that individuals face in their day-to-day lives, anxiety disorders are quite different as these disorders are more frequent and have intense episodes.
+Although anxiety is something individuals face in their day-to-day lives, anxiety disorders are quite different as they are more frequent and have intense episodes.
 Studies suggest that traumatic events such as car accidents have a huge role in developing anxiety disorders.